Noomaok/Analog/README.md

 ```
 -h                   : Display this message
--e [filter]          : Filter out all requested urls not containing the [filter] string.
+-e [filter]          : Filter out all requested URL not containing the [filter] string.
 Referer urls are not affected.
 Default filter is ".html"
--g dot_file_name     : Generate a Dot-file out of the analysed log file
+-g dot_file_name     : Generate a Dot-file out of the analysed log file.
--n nb_arcs           : When used with -g, specifies the number of arcs in the graph.
-Default value is 10
+-n nb_arcs           : Must be used with -g.
+Specifies the number of arcs in the graph.
+Default value is 10.
--d                   : Generate a PDF version of the graph graph.
-Must be used with -g
+-d                   : Must be used with -g.
+Generate a PDF of the graph
 -t hour              : Filter out every request not sent within the interval [hour;hour+1]
 -u host_url          : Change the default host url (http://intranet-if.insa-lyon.fr) to the one passed in parameter
 -x                   : Do not display all undefined referer requests